-- The project was launched in September 2019 and its duration is foreseen until March 2021.
+- The project was launched in September 2019 and ended in March 2021.

 - Project budget – EUR 600,000.

-- CNB experts are engaged in the area of financial accounts statistics and in the part of project activities that concern payment systems and the implementation of the new banking regulations related to non-performing loans.
+- CNB experts were engaged in the area of financial accounts statistics and in the part of project activities that concern payment systems and the implementation of the banking regulation and practices related to liquidity coverage ratio, ILAAP and non-performing loans.

 - The CNB has also provided the Resident Twinning Advisor for this project.